vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 ```

 {{% warning %}}
-This process of reconciliation takes time and needs the Minikube Tunnel command to be running in a separate Terminal window, as described in [Stage 2: Run Minikube](#stage-2-run-minikube).
+To be 'healthy' the Tanzu Application Platform needs the `minikube tunnel` process to be running as described in [Stage 2: Run Minikube](#stage-2-run-minikube).
 {{% /warning %}}

 {{< /tab >}}
 {{< /tabpane >}}

-Once the system is fully reconciled, you may like to pause for a moment to check out the Tanzu Application Platform user interface.
+Once the Tanzu Application Platform has become available you may like to pause for a moment to check out the user interface.
 In your web browser open the URL [http://tap-gui.example.com](http://tap-gui.example.com).
-If `minikube tunnel` is active, and your `hosts` file has been edited as described in [Stage 2: Run Minikube](#stage-2-run-minikube), you should see the Tanzu Application Platform's graphical user interface which is based on the CNCF [Backstage](https://backstage.io/) project.
+If the `minikube tunnel` process is active, and your `hosts` file has been edited as described in [Stage 2: Run Minikube](#stage-2-run-minikube), you should see the Tanzu Application Platform's graphical user interface (based on the open-source [Backstage](https://backstage.io/) project).

 ![The Tanzu Application Platform graphical user interface.](images/image4.png "Image of the Tanzu Application Platform graphical user interface.")

 {{% note %}}
-Tanzu Application Platform is designed to make everyone's life easier.
-For example, the Accelerators dashboard (the (+) icon on the left in the image above) allows developers in an organization to easily create and customize new coding projects by offering ready-made code templates which you can add to.
+The Tanzu Application Platform is designed to make everyone's life easier.
+For example, the Accelerators dashboard (the (+) icon on the left in the image above) allows developers to easily create, share, and customize new coding projects using ready-made code templates.
 {{% /note %}}

 ## Step 5: Create A Developer Workspace

-Developers using Tanzu Application Platform need a Kubernetes namespace so they can work in isolation away from the rest of the system.
-This developer namespace also needs access to a container registry where the application containers (docker images) built by the Tanzu Application Platform can be stored.
-This developer namespace also needs certain Kubernetes roles and privileges in order to integrate with the rest of the Tanzu Application Platform.
+Developers using Tanzu Application Platform need a Kubernetes namespace where they can work in isolation from the rest of the system.
+This namespace also needs access to a container registry where container images built by the platform can be stored.
+This namespace also needs certain Kubernetes roles and privileges in order to integrate with the rest of the Tanzu Application Platform.

+<p><strong>
-1. Add a developer namespace, registry, roles, and privileges as follows:
+1. Add a developer namespace, registry, roles, and privileges.
+</strong></p>

 {{< tabpane >}}
 {{< tab header="Windows" >}}